jszoo/cat-mvc/README.md

 + Dynamic data inject, we can get the request parameters directly from the action function (also support object inject).
 Again, it's awesame graciously than get string data from req.body/req.params.
 + Multiple MVC instance support.
 + Multiple view engines, allows multiple view engines run together in one site.
 Now supports ejs + vash.
 Will add the support to other engines step by step.
-+ Clearly code structure, low code invasion.
++ All object-oriented code structure, low code invasion.
 Good for study or maintenance.

 Installation
 -------------